memgraph/memgraph/docs/user_technical/quick-start.md

 Secure connections are not supported in alpha.
 For this reason each client driver needs to be configured not to use encryption.
 Consult driver-specific guides for details.

+#### Node and edge IDs
+Unique node and edge IDs are returned by the Bolt protocol to the client.
+In Memgraph these IDs are not guaranteed to be persistent during the whole database lifetime.
+They should never be used for any client side logic outside a single query/transaction scope.